ksevindik/ksevindik.github.io/_posts/2005-09-22-experiences-with-jasperreports-and-ireport-designer.md

+---
+layout: post
-# Experiences with JasperReports and iReport Designer
+title: Experiences with JasperReports and iReport Designer
+author: Kenan Sevindik
+---
 JasperReports employs the concept of subreporting to handle complex report template requests, dividing the main part into logically related and more manageable smaller subreport chunks.
 For example, if a report includes a section where a list of data items appears as a data table, that section is a natural candidate for a subreport.
 The table column labels are